NikKowPHP/social-brain/TASKS.md

-- [x] Implement comprehensive editorial suggestions for "The Conductor Method" manuscript.
+- [x] Perform final refinement pass on the manuscript for consistency, reader experience, and ancillary material polish.